Andrés Bonifacio: Haring Bayang Katagalugan

 Influenced by Freemasonry, the Katipunan had been organized with "its own laws, bureaucratic structure and elective leadership".
 For each province it involved, the Supreme Council coordinated provincial councils which were in charge of "public administration and military affairs on the supra-municipal or quasi-provincial level" and local councils, in charge of affairs "on the district or barrio level".
 In the last days of August, the Katipunan members met in Caloocan and decided to start their revolt (the event was later called the "Cry of Balintawak" or "Cry of Pugad Lawin"; the exact location and date are disputed).
-A day after the Cry, the Supreme Council of the Katipunan held elections, with the following results:
+A day after the Cry, the Supreme Council was reorganized by Bonifacio with the following:

 The above was divulged to the Spanish by the Katipunan member Pío Valenzuela while in captivity.
 Teodoro Agoncillo thus wrote:

 Milagros C. Guerrero and others have described Bonifacio as "effectively" the commander-in-chief of the revolutionaries.
 They assert:

 One name for Bonifacio's concept of the Philippine nation-state appears in surviving Katipunan documents: Haring Bayang Katagalugan ("Sovereign Nation of Katagalugan", or "Sovereign Tagalog Nation") – sometimes shortened into Haring Bayan ("Sovereign Nation").
 Bayan may be rendered as "nation" or "people".
 Bonifacio is named as the president of the "Tagalog Republic" in an issue of the Spanish periodical La Ilustración Española y Americana published in February 1897 ("Andrés Bonifacio – Titulado "Presidente" de la República Tagala").
 Another name for Bonifacio's government was Repúblika ng Katagalugan (another form of "Tagalog Republic") as evidenced by a picture of a rebel seal published in the same periodical the next month.

 Official letters and one appointment paper of Bonifacio addressed to Emilio Jacinto reveal Bonifacio's various titles and designations, as follows: